V-REX: Benchmarking Exploratory Visual Reasoning via Chain-of-Questions: Abstract

 \section{Abstract}

 While many vision language models (VLMs) are developed to passively answer well-defined, straightforward questions with highly specified targets, as in most benchmarks, they often struggle in practice with complex open-ended tasks, which usually require multiple rounds of active exploration and reasoning in the visual space.
 Such visual thinking paths not only provide step-by-step exploration and verification as an AI detective but also produce better interpretations of the final answers.
 However, these paths are challenging to evaluate due to the large exploration space of intermediate steps.
-To bridge the gap, we develop an evaluation suite, ``\textbf{V}isual \textbf{R}easoning with multi-step \textbf{EX}ploration (\ours)'', which is composed of a benchmark of challenging visual reasoning tasks requiring native multi-step exploration and an evaluation protocol. \ours casts the multi-step exploratory reasoning into a Chain-of-Questions (CoQ) and disentangles VLMs' capability to (1) Planning: breaking down an open-ended task by dynamically selecting a chain of exploratory questions; and (2) Following: answering curated CoQ sequentially to collect information for deriving the final answer.
+To bridge the gap, we develop an evaluation suite, ``\textbf{V}isual \textbf{R}easoning with multi-step \textbf{EX}ploration (\ours)'', which is composed of a benchmark of challenging visual reasoning tasks requiring native multi-step exploration and an evaluation protocol. \ours casts the multi-step exploratory reasoning into a Chain-of-Questions (CoQ) and disentangles VLMs' capability to (1) Planning: determining the exploratory direction to gather information at each step for solving the task; and (2) Following: answering curated CoQ sequentially to collect information for deriving the final answer.
 By curating finite options of questions and answers per step, \ours achieves a reliable quantitative and fine-grained analysis of the intermediate steps.
 By assessing SOTA proprietary and open-sourced VLMs, we reveal consistent scaling trends, significant differences between planning and following abilities, and substantial room for improvement in multi-step exploratory reasoning.\looseness-1